veloXtime/vim-hanabi/README.md

-# Vim Color Scheme HANABI
+# hanabi - vim color scheme

 Work in both GUI and Terminal.